-- Parking will be again be allocated in the north east of the house, at an estimated rate of I car per 2.5 people, meaning parking will be required for up to 120 attendee cars, and 15 staff cars, to a total of 135.
-There will be designated accessible parking. - The food will be prepared off site and served from bassinets.
-The temporary kitchen will be at 2.5m by 6m, temporary commercial cooking facilities will be incorporated within the southern component of the great hall to enable catering. - Amenities like toilets will be provided through portable toilets located on site depending on the scale and nature of the event, refer to DA drawing 202. - Waste will be removed from a private contractor at the conclusion of the event, with ten 240 litre and three 1100 litre recycling skip bin required, refer to the Closed Loop Waste Management Report (2013). - Refer to DA drawing 202.
+- Parking will be again be allocated in the north east of the house, at an estimated rate of 1 car per 2.5 people, meaning parking will be required for up to 120 attendee cars, and 15 staff cars, to a total of 135.
+There will be designated disabled parking, but no temporary ramp is required.
+Refer to the GTA Parking and Traffic Assessment (2013). - The food will be prepared off site and served from bassinets.
+The temporary kitchen will be at 2.5m by 6m, temporary commercial cooking facilities will be incorporated

+- within the southern component of the great hall to enable catering. - Amenities like toilets will be provided through portable toilets located on site depending on the scale and nature of the event, refer to DA drawing 202 - Waste will be removed from a private contractor at the conclusion of the event, with ten 240 litre and three 1100 litre recycling skip bin required, refer to the Closed Loop Waste Management Report (2013). - Refer to DA drawing 202.